CityOfWarchester/warchester/README.md

 City Of Warchester

-Warchester is a cross-chain protocol designed to generate, manage, and distribute revenue through structured participation.
+Warchester is a revenue-backed protocol designed to generate, manage, and distribute value through structured participation.

-It connects on-chain activity, streaming systems, and treasury infrastructure into a unified economic layer.
+It connects streaming-based income with on-chain systems, forming a unified economic layer.

 ⸻

 The System

-Warchester operates as a revenue-backed system :
+Warchester operates as a continuous revenue loop:

 • Activity generates revenue
 • Revenue flows into the treasury
-• Treasury capital is deployed back into the ecosystem
+• Treasury capital is accumulated and deployed
 • Distribution reinforces participation

-The system is designed to compound over time through continuous input and controlled output.
+The system is designed to compound over time through consistent input and controlled output.

 ⸻